duongphuhiep/react-nav/README.txt

-Combine some React component to make a simple Reponsive Navigation.
+Combine some React components to make a simple Reponsive Navigation.

-Main propose is to learn the React eco-system
+Main purpose is to learn the React eco-system

 react learning batte-field in progress...